thecredibleway/thecredibleway-com/docs/faq/questions/isnt-religion-a-tool-for-control.md

 ([1 Thes 5:21](https://www.biblegateway.com/passage/?search=1%20Thes%205%3A21%5D&version=NKJV)). **It calls believers to evaluate teachings against the standard of Scripture, rather than blindly following charismatic leaders**.

-Institutions, whether religious, political, or economic, are susceptible to corruption because they are run by imperfect humans.
+Institutions, whether religious, political or economic, are susceptible to corruption because they are run by imperfect humans.
 When people, driven by greed, ego or a desire for power, co-opt religious language and structures for their own ends, it is an abuse of religion - not an inherent quality of the faith itself.
 It is a perversion of the message, not its essence.
 One of the major critiques of religion as a tool for control is its historical involvement with political power.
 It's undeniable